Deborah-Digges/deborah-digges.github.io/_posts/2015-03-08-When-sudo-fails-you.md

 $ ls -l text.properties
 -rw-r--r--  1 ddigges  846622648  0 Mar  3 09:46 text.properties
 {% endhighlight %}
-And thus was restored the balance of power.
+And thus will be restored the balance of power in the universe.